-Police is doing its best to protect tourists, but still the level of crime does not decrease.
+Police are doing its best to protect tourists, but still, the level of crime does not decrease.

 - Visas - When traveling to Kenya, you need to obtain a visa.
-You should know that entry and exit requirement can change at short notice.
+You should know that entry and exit requirements can change at short notice.
 A visa can be obtained on arrival at the airport, or before you travel.
 If the purpose of your coming is not tourism, you will need to apply for that type of visa at the nearest Kenyan High Commission or Embassy.
-There are certain nations that do not need to have a visa when coming to Kenya.
+Certain nations do not need to have a visa when coming to Kenya.
 All the information about it can be found on the Internet.

 - Currency - The Kenyan shilling is the official currency and the best advice is to exchange your money in reputable banks.
 ATMs are widely available but be aware that thieves operate around it.
 Credit card fraud is frequent, so it is better to use ATMs at large shopping centers.